State visit by Elizabeth II to Spain

 Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland made a state visit to the Kingdom of Spain from 17 to 21 October 1988.
 It was the first official visit by a British monarch to Spain, and came two years after King Juan Carlos I made the first official visit by a Spanish monarch in 80 years to the United Kingdom.
-It was the Queen's only official visit to Spain; relations between the two kingdoms had been fraught by Britain's presence in Gibraltar.
+It was the Queen's only official visit to Spain; relations between the two kingdoms had been troubled by the status of Gibraltar.

 Arriving in Madrid, the Queen visited the city and the nearby royal residence of El Escorial, as well as Seville and Barcelona.
 At the end of formal events, the two monarchs and their consorts sailed to Mallorca to spend three days on the island.

 Paul Delaney of The New York Times wrote that "The visit has captured the attention of this nation, whose relations with Britain have been marred by hostility and distrust since the British defeat of the Spanish Armada 400 years ago".

 Background

 The visit came in the early years of the Spanish transition to democracy following the death of Francisco Franco in 1975 and the 1981 Spanish coup d'état attempt.
 Spain had joined NATO and the European Economic Community in 1982; the UK was already a member of both.
+In April 1986, Juan Carlos I made the first Spanish state visit to the UK since 1905.

 A month before the royal visit, Margaret Thatcher became the first prime minister of the United Kingdom to visit Spain.
 Juan Carlos I refused to attend the wedding of Prince Charles and Lady Diana Spencer in 1981 as the honeymoon was set to be in Gibraltar; he later grew closer to the British heir and holidayed with him in Mallorca.

 Elizabeth II and Juan Carlos I were third-cousins, sharing Queen Victoria as a great-great-grandmother.
 Their respective consorts Prince Philip, Duke of Edinburgh and Queen Sofía, were members of the Greek royal family.